KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/13-Input, Output and Error Redirections.md

 `ls -l devops`{{execute}}

-This command will throughs an error stderr (as covered in earlier topics).
-This command throughs an error as file does not exist.
+This command will through an error stderr (as covered in earlier topics).
+This command through an error as file does not exist.

 We want to capture the output and error messages so that we can analyze this info and if require, take necessary action.

-we have read about redirct operator >.
+we have read about redirect operator >.

 Now let's deep deep dive a bit.